 Guide to Choosing Conference Room Scheduling Software – Part 1

-If you’re new to shopping for conference room scheduling software and don’t exactly know where to start, we’ve written a handy guide that will help you figure out what features you do and do not need.
+We’ve written a handy guide that will help you figure out what features you do and do not need.
 Some software out there is jam packed with tons of features and technology.
 Other solutions are pretty light and simple.
 And then there’s a whole lot in between.
-If you’re not sure what your requirements are or what you really need, take a look through this list of important questions to ask to make sure you get the conference room scheduling software that you really need.
+If you’re not sure what your requirements are or what you really need, take a look through this list of important questions to ask.
+Make sure you get the conference room scheduling software that you really need.
 This is the first in a four part series designed to help you figure out which conference room scheduling software system will be perfect for you and your office.

 Outlook and Exchange Server Integration